-The Counseling Program at Lincoln includes three Counselors and an assistant.
-There is a PK-grade 5 counselor, a counselor for grade 6-9, and a counselor for grades 10-12.
+The counseling program at LCS includes four counselors and an assistant.
+There is a PK-Grade 5 counselor, a counselor for Grade 6-9, and a counselor for Grades 10-12.
 As much as possible the counselors collaborate and even bring students together for mentoring and discussions when this is relevant.
-In grade 10, in addition to individual counseling and informal sessions, the Counselor conducts lessons on career exploration, course choice, child protection and other topics as needed.
+In Grade 10, in addition to individual counseling and informal sessions, the counselor conducts lessons on career exploration, course choice, child protection and other topics as needed.

 The middle school counseling program supports the objectives of the Middle Years Program (MYP) by helping students develop thinking skills, global awareness, and becoming respectful, enthusiastic life-long learners.
 The counselor assists students in learning social, organizational and study skills through a variety of workshops and homeroom activities.

 At the high school level, the counselor assumes two responsibilities: guidance and university counseling with the goal of supporting students in becoming self-reflective, academically successful, healthy, and responsible young adults.
 The counselor regularly meets with teachers to keep track of students’ academic, social and emotional progress.
 LCS is a college-preparatory school with an emphasis on academic excellence through the IB Diploma Program; therefore, the university counseling trajectory begins for our students in grade nine and follows a strategic continuum gaining depth and scope through grades ten and eleven.
 The program culminates in the university application process during semester one of Grade 12, whereby matriculation to a tertiary institution is the goal and expectation for each student.

 The counseling intern works with the high school counsellor in both guidance and university related counseling for Grades 9-12.
 The counseling intern meets with students individually as well as in groups and classroom settings, and is a full time member of the staff at LCS.